 Information stored in the directory can also be used with certificates to control access to various network resources by different users or groups.
 Issuing certificates and other certificate management tasks can thus be an integral part of user and group management.

-In general, high-performance directory services are an essential ingredient of any certificate management strategy.
-Red Hat Directory Server is fully integrated with Red Hat Certificate System to provide a comprehensive certificate management solution.
+In general, high-performance directory services are an essential ingredient of any enterprise certificate management strategy.

 Before a certificate can be issued, the public key it contains and the corresponding private key must be generated.
 Sometimes it may be useful to issue a single person one certificate and key pair for signing operations, and another certificate and key pair for encryption operations.
 Separate signing and encryption certificates make it possible to keep the private signing key on the local machine only, thus providing maximum nonrepudiation, and to back up the private encryption key in some central location where it can be retrieved in case the user loses the original key or leaves the company.